Games-of-Threads/DBEX1-Emmely/README.md

-- The database is initalized with a new STORE instance.
-A empty database is saved to binaryfile by this command.
+- The database is initialized with a new STORE instance.
+A empty database is saved to binary file by this command.
 An existing database is loaded with this command.
 ```[instance] = STORE(<string>)```

 - This will save the data in the key value store. the key must be string.
 Value can be any Python type.